tiagolr/ripplerx/README.md

 MacOS builds are untested and unsigned, please let me know of any issues by opening a ticket, don't expect a promptly fix as I don't have access to that OS.

-Because the builds are unsigned you may have to run the following command on macOS Sequoia and up:
+Because the builds are unsigned you may have to run the following command:

 ```bash
 sudo xattr -dr com.apple.quarantine RipplerX.component